Richard St John Tyrwhitt: Works

 To Francis Galton's Vacation Tourists, 1864, Tyrwhitt contributed an account of a visit to Sinai.
 He exhibited watercolours at the Royal Academy and Suffolk Street Gallery.
 He also painted murals, for example in the Oxford Museum.

 Tyrwhitt wrote for periodicals, for example on art criticism in the Contemporary Review.
 He also contributed to the Dictionary of Christian Antiquities, and to the Dictionary of Christian Biography.

-Family
+Personal life

 Tyrwhitt married, first, on 28 June 1858, Eliza Ann, daughter of John Spencer Stanhope of Cannon Hall, Yorkshire.
 She died on 8 September 1859, leaving a son, Walter Spencer Stanhope, a lieutenant in the Warwick militia.
 By a second marriage, on 2 January 1861, to Caroline (died 1883), youngest daughter of John Yorke of Bewerley Hall, Yorkshire, he had six children.